KononAV/CardGame/README.md

 <img src="https://github.com/user-attachments/assets/294263a2-ac45-4137-9614-b27eb19c0a32" alt="CardGame GIF" width="600" />

 ## *Summary*
-This is a pet project created with the Unity engine, specifically designed for Android devices.

 ### Implemented features include:
 - Three game modes: Infinity, Basic, and Mistake
 - Loading screens and smooth scene transitions